ioanagornateanu/Opencart-project/README.md

 OpenCart has an extensive amount of features that gives you a strong hold over customization of your store.
 With OpenCart`s tools, you can help your online shop live up to its fullest potential.

+The below Story was created in JIRA and describes the functional specifications of the Dependants module, for which the final project is performed upon.

 ![Daily report!](https://github.com/ioanagornateanu/Opencart-project/blob/main/Explicatii%20Story.png)

   ## 1.1 Project objective